Text last updated 13 December 2017

 In America these bars popped up more and more after the second world war, during which millions of people, many of whom were from small towns or suburbs, were posted in big cities such as New York and San Francisco.
 When the war ended many gay people wanted to stay together.
 This is partly how homosexual districts, such as the Castro in San Francisco and Greenwich Village in New York, developed.
 In these neighbourhoods gays and lesbians had their own restaurants, book shops, church groups and newspapers.

-Gay bars have been closing down, along with other businesses which catered only to the gay community, in increasing numbers, over the last ten years, for a number of reasons, some of them are:
+Gay bars have been closing down, along with other businesses which catered only to the gay community, in increasing numbers, for a number of reasons, including:

 Rising property costs;

 Rising business costs;